robibrutoczki/website/README.md

 My goal in the design was to make it as easy as possible to access information on the site with an exciting design.
 The color scheme was chosen to create a colourful and easily readable design.

-For employers, I wanted to provide them with an overview of myself and my capabilities via a user friendly design.
+For employers, I wanted to provide them with an overview of myself and my capabilities via a user friendly and exciting design.

 This webpage is my online CV .

- In the 'Skills' section, I wanted them to be able to quickly access work that I've done, providing a short summary of the project and main technologies with a link to a live demo.
-A link to my social profiles, my GitHub, and a downloadable CV were also provided for their ease of access.
+ I built this website according to this wireframe.[Link to WF](https://github.com/robibrutoczki/website/blob/master/wireframe.svg "Link to WF")

+I wanted to archive few thing over the project:
+- to make it visually appealing
+- easy navigation
+- easy to contact me
+- downloadable contents
+- links to project

+### Features
+I used almost everything what I have learned from the course.
+#####Existing Features
+######Navbar:
+This site uses the scrollspy feature in Bootstrap .
+In the navbar it shows(green highlight on menu items) whitch section is on show as we scroll up and down on the page.
+Added a link to download my CV.
+On small screen devices : collapse navbar,when opening and clicking on links it will close itself.
+######Landing
+I used what i learned from the "whiskey" project.
+Made a parallax background.
+######About
+In here there is 3 columns (on small screens only 2 visible) ,added 2 links to be able the user to download my CV and leave me a message.
+The buttons are changing color on hover.
+######Skills
+There are 3 card showing my project.
+With links to live pages.
+They are see through cards ,become solid on hover.
+######Features
+To show what technologies I using.
+######Contacts
+Showing contacts and links to social sites.
+Links have Fontawesome Icons.
+Icons are changing color on hover.
+There is a Modal to let user to send me a message .(not live yet.)
+I added a up button to the page to go to "home".This will help for users to navigate better.
+######Features Left to Implement
+I would like to add more pages to show projects.
+Modal to work .
 ### Technologies
+Used:
 - HTML
 - CSS
 - Bootstrap 4

-### Features

-This site uses the scrollspy feature in Bootstrap .
-In the navbar it shows(green highlight on menu items) whitch section is on show as we scroll up and down on the page.

 ### Testing